Request more information about the museum studies program by clicking on the links below:

 Students Enrolled in the Museum Studies Program

 Get more details below regarding enrollment, academics, and school demographics.
-UI offers a post-baccalaureate certificate program in museum studies.
+Iowa offers a post-baccalaureate certificate program in museum studies.

 Source: IPEDS Survey 2008-2011: Data obtained from the US Dept. of Education's Integrated Postsecondary Education Data System (IPEDS).
 Data may vary depending on school and academic year.